Skip to main content

 Important Facts

-The 2011 SECC generated more than 46 lakh distinct “caste names”, compared with only 4,147 entries in the 1931 Census – the last census to tabulate caste.
-The explosion of entries occurred because respondents entered surnames, sub‑castes, and clan names interchangeably, rendering the data unusable.
-In 2021, the Centre told the Supreme Court that SECC figures were too error‑prone for reservation decisions.
+The 2011 SECC recorded more than 46 lakh distinct "caste names" compared with only 4,147 entries in the 1931 Census, the last nationwide caste tabulation.
+The Supreme Court in 2021 held that SECC figures were too error‑prone for reservation decisions.
+The current pre‑test aims to avoid such pitfalls by standardising entries through technology.

 Exam Relevance